mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 ```

 The real solution would be to have all your pattern matches strictly reduce the
-space of what they cover, and to be suspicious of "ignored case matches" that have
+space of what they cover (and be monotonically decreasing), and to be
-dummy values like `pure ()`:
+suspicious of "ignored case matches" that have dummy values like `pure ()`:

 ```haskell
 data Region = Canada | Mexico | USState State